Find a Registered Dental Hygienist

 1. identification and removal of pre-cancerous polyps

-2. fecal occult blood testing
+2. fecal immunochemical testing or fecal occult blood testing

 2. aspirin and NSAIDs